AArnott/Nerdbank.MessagePack/README.md

 * Nerdbank.MessagePack can dynamically create converters with various options that may vary from other uses within the same process, providing more flexibility than MessagePack-CSharp's strict generic type static storage mechanism.
 * Nerdbank.MessagePack is far simpler to use.
 One attribute at the base of an object graph is typically all you need.
 MessagePack-CSharp demands attributes on every single type and every single field or property (even members that will not be serialized).
 * Nerdbank.MessagePack makes adding some long-sought for features from MessagePack-CSharp far easier to implement.

+See [a feature comparison table](https://aarnott.github.io/Nerdbank.MessagePack/docs/migrating.html#feature-comparison) that compares the two libraries.